FPGA-Research-Manchester/FABulous/docs/source/simulation/simulation.rst

         );
         endmodule

-And then under the testbench ``tb_eFPGA_verilog.v``, user can assign the input signals to ``tb_O_top`` and the output signals to ``tb_I_top``.
-If user has not set the IO constraints in the benchmark netlist, nextpnr will assign inputs and outputs automatically.
-To find out the specific inputs and outputs of the benchmark netlist, user can use the fasm file and eFPGA top module for referencing.
+Next, you can assign the input signals to ``tb_O_top`` and the output signals to ``tb_I_top`` under the ``tb_eFPGA_verilog.v`` testbench.
+If you have not set the IO constraints in the benchmark netlist, nextpnr will assign inputs and outputs automatically.
+To find out the specific inputs and outputs of the benchmark netlist, the fasm file and eFPGA top module can be used for reference.

 FASM example